pcjedi/gitaddnb/README.md

 # gitaddnb

-If you want to add a Jupyter Notebook to the git stage:
+If you want to add a Jupyter Notebook to the git stage ensuring that:

-- ensuring all code cells ran consecutively
+- all code cells have consecutive execution order
-- without outputs
+- all code cell outputs are clean
-- without execution order
+- all code cell execution orders are clean
-- leave the cell outputs on disk as is
+- **all cell outputs on disk remain untouched**

+then this package is for you.

 ## Pre-Commit

-You can use this repository as a [pre-commit](https://pre-commit.com/) hook:
+You can use this package as a [pre-commit](https://pre-commit.com/) hook:

 ```yaml
 repos: